Composability is currently an Early Access Feature in Alpha status.

 val Seq(paintHouse) = decodeAllCreated(PaintHouse.COMPANION)(acceptTx)

-This transaction executes on the iou domain because the input contracts (the paint offer and the IOU) reside there.
-It atomically creates two contracts on the iou domain: the painter’s new IOU and the agreement to paint the house.
+This transaction executes on the iou sync domain because the input contracts (the paint offer and the IOU) reside there.
+It atomically creates two contracts on the iou sync domain: the painter’s new IOU and the agreement to paint the house.
 The unhappy scenarios needing out-of-band resolution are avoided.

 Completing the workflow